CHARACTERISTICS

 AI, autonomous drones and a vineyard

-After developing intelligent algorithms for robots, the company decided to apply software elements to other devices.
-One example was the intelligent security system.
-In addition to recognizing people, faces, vehicles or their license plates, the system was able to open door locks and monitor people entering the building.
-If needed, the system could be connected to an autonomous robot or drone.
-Thus, the company began to look into developing autonomous navigation algorithms for drones.
-This year, the company began adapting its navigation algorithms for robots and agriculture.
-One example is autonomous navigation of a robot in a vineyard.
+After developing intelligent algorithms for robots, the company decided to deploy software elements to other devices.
+An example was the intelligent security system.
+In addition to recognizing people, faces, vehicles or their registration numbers, the system was able to open door locks monitor the entry of people into the building.
+If necessary, the system could be connected to an autonomous robot or drone.
+Thus, the company also began to develop autonomous navigation algorithms for drones.
+The company began to adapt its navigation algorithms for robots in agriculture in 2019.
+An example is autonomous navigation of a robot in a vineyard.

 2020

-RoboTech Vision realized that it was not only necessary to develop a universal algorithm, but also a universal device that could be easily attached to a robot and give it its own “eyes and mind.”
-Therefore, the RTV sensor Box was developed, which allows the robot to plan a route, autonomously travel to its destination even through complex intersections, perform path segmentation, detect static and dynamic obstacles, or detect objects.
-The sensor combines a 360 ° camera, a front camera and a 3D scanner.
-The individual parts of the sensor are calibrated to each other, ensuring high output accuracy.
+RoboTech Vision realized that, in addition to developing a universal algorithm, it was necessary to develop a universal device that was easily applied to a robot and gave it its own “eyes and mind”.
+Therefore, company developed the RTV sensor Box which allows the robot to plan a route, autonomous driving to the destination even through complex intersections, path segmentation, detection of static and dynamic obstacles or object recognition.
+The sensor combines a 360° camera, a front camera and a 3D scanner.
+The individual parts of the sensor are calibrated to each other, which ensures the high output accuracy.

 2021

-After developing the universal sensor, the company also sought to develop robotic platforms based on the findings of the test platforms, on which all the intelligent software can be used.
-For example, the company developed the Caster robotic platform, which was used in combination with a germicidal UVC lamp as a disinfection solution.
-This provides the company with solutions for both outdoor and indoor use, which can also be modified by open R&D platforms into fully autonomous devices if required.
+After the development of the universal sensor, the company also tried to develop robotic platforms based on the knowledge gained from testing platforms that could use all intelligent software.
+The company therefore developed the Caster robotic platform, which in combination with a germicidal UVC lamp was used as a disinfection solution.
+The company thus has solutions for both outdoor and indoor environments, which can also be modified from open R&D platforms to fully autonomous devices if required.

 DEVELOPMENT NEWS